 Attendance: A missed class will compromise your grade.
-In an intensive course each hour constitutes a large portion of the course.
-Students with work or clinical responsibilities are expected to make arrangements with Dr. Sifuentez prior to the start of the course.
-If arrangements are not made any missed class will result in a lower letter grade.
+In an intensive course, each hour constitutes a large portion of the course.
+Students with work or clinical responsibilities are expected to make arrangements with Dr. Sifuentez before the start of the course.
+Any missed class will result in a lower letter grade if arrangements are not made.